2020–21 Northern Football League

-The 2020–21 Northern Football League season was the 123rd in the history of the Northern Football League, a football competition in England.
+The 2020–21 season was the 123rd in the history of the Northern Football League, a football competition in England.
 The league has operated two divisions in the English football league system, Division One at step 5, and Division Two at step 6.

 The allocations for Steps 5 and 6 for season 2020–21 were announced by the FA on 21 July, and were subject to appeal.

 Due to the restrictions on clubs' ability to play matches in the COVID-19 lockdowns, competitions at Steps 3–6 were curtailed on 24 February 2021.
 The scheduled restructuring of non-league took place at the end of the season, with a new division added to the Northern Premier League at Step 4 for 2021–22, resulting in three Northern League clubs' promotions to that league.

 Division One

 Division One comprised 20 teams, the same number of teams which competed in the previous season's aborted competition.